PyAmsterdam/py-meetups/talks/dinis-louseiro.rst

 Abstract
 --------
 At Picnic, decisions are always backed by data.
 Coming from a variety of systems, this data is then crunched with the help of Python and SQL.
-We will walk you through our journey of building the ultimate source of truth, the Data Warehouse, and how Python has helped us create a Data Vault capture framework, applying strong Software Engineering principles to ensure our pipelines are always robust and maintainable.
+During this talk, we will walk you through our journey of building the ultimate source of truth, the Data Warehouse.
+We will also show you how Python has helped us create a Data Vault capture framework, and how we applied strong Software Engineering principles to ensure our pipelines are always robust and maintainable.

 (estimated lenght 20-30 minutes)